Your expert guide to what to do in Campeche

 Much like Merida, Campeche’s historic center is full of brightly painted buildings, hence the Rainbow City moniker.
 Campeche’s local government apparently decreed that no two houses next to each other could be the same colour, leading to a wonderful array throughout the centre.
 It’s well worth having a walk around.
 I also recommend keeping your eyes open for sculptures as there are some lovely ones dotted throughout the city.

-Great Places to Walk in Campeche
+Great places to walk in Campeche

-🧭 As noted above, be sure to walk around the edges of the historic centre, checking out as much of the baluarte walls as you can.
+If you decide to explore alone, be sure to walk around the edges of the historic centre, checking out as much of the baluarte walls as you can.
+Thoroughly explore the historic centre, starting at the main plaza.
+I’m a fan of calles 57 and 59 when wandering around Campeche.

-🧭 Botanical Garden Xmuch-Haltun – This small botanical garden in the centre of the city is well worth your time, particularly if you’re looking for somewhere calm to sit and relax.
+🌳 Parque de Moch Couoh is a nice modern park on the Malecon that’s a great spot for an early evening stroll.
+Botanical Garden Xmuch-Haltun is asmall botanical garden in the centre of the city that is well worth your time, particularly if you’re looking for somewhere calm to sit and relax.
 There are two swings, and a fish pond.
-It doesn’t take long to walk around but we definitely enjoyed it.

-Sound and Light Shows in Campeche
+🎥 Sound and light shows in Campeche

 Celebramos Campeche – Video Mapping

-On Fridays, Saturdays and Sundays at 8 pm you need to find yourself on the plaza principal in order to watch the most wonderful (and free) video mapping show on the side of the central library.
+This is a gorgeous free video mapping show on the side of the central library.
 I recommend arriving at least fifteen minutes early to grab yourself a good spot.
 Note that the show will be cancelled if it rains and apparently during the vacations it’s shown every day.

 Fuentes Poesia del Mar

-A new and spectacular show including water, light and music along the Bay of Campeche every Wednesday – Monday at 8pm.
+A spectacular show including water, light and music along the Bay of Campeche.

 Fountains – Parque de las Banderas

 On this small plaza, just off the main square, there are fountains that dance to music at 7 pm and 9 pm.
 They’re very pretty.
-Our kids were desperate to get in the water but clearly, that’s not a great idea.
-At the other end of this square, there are small stalls selling marquesitas and other local snacks.

-Day Trips From Campeche
+Day trips from Campeche

 Archaeological Sites